arborchurch/arbor-web/site/content/messages/resilient-joy/the-perspective-of-joy.md

 youtube_id: yiGlITnK-5w
 ---

-We continue our time in Phillipians Chapter 1 trying to understand how Paul was able to experience joy despite being in prison and experiencing what is, objectively, a pretty rough life.
+We continue our time in Philippians Chapter 1 trying to understand how Paul was able to experience joy despite being in prison and experiencing what is, objectively, a pretty rough life.
 Did he just try to pretend that all the evil that happened to him was good?
 Or was there something deeper going on?